EXPLAINER: Qatar prepares for World Cup amid rights concerns

 The only one of the 32 countries to have secured its place at the finals is the one making its World Cup debut: Qatar, thanks to its status as host.
 The Asian champions will be gaining crucial match experience after being paired to play friendlies against the teams in the European qualifying group containing European champion Portugal.

-Qualifying in South America began last year but is on hold with no matches this month due to travel restrictions.
-Like Europe, qualifying is beginning this week in the CONCACAF region which includes North America, while Asian teams are also playing this week to try to secure slots in Qatar.
+Qualifying in South America began last year but is on hold due to travel restrictions.
+Like Europe, qualifying is beginning this week in the CONCACAF region which includes North America.
+In Asia, some teams are resuming qualifying this week.

 The main group stage in African qualifying is due to start in June.